AUC School of Medicine Statistics

 Information about AUC School of Medicine

-American University of the Caribbean School of Medicine (AUC) was founded in 1978 and has more than 7,000 graduates.
+American University of the Caribbean School of Medicine (AUC) was founded in 1978 and has up from 7,500 graduates.
 AUC's mission is to train tomorrow’s physicians, whose service to their communities and their patients is enhanced by international learning experiences, a diverse learning community, and an emphasis on social accountability and engagement.